 Address: Rightwell, Bretton, Peterborough, Cambridgeshire, PE3 8DX, England, UK

 After an evening meal, many visitors to Peterborough choose to take in a show.
 There are three main venues available in the city, offering everything from musicals and ballet performances, to drama, stand-up comedy gigs and concerts.
 The glass-clad Key Theatre on Embankment Road is particularly noteworthy and has a packed calendar of shows and events, being able to accommodate audiences of just under 400 spectators.
 Both the Broadway Theatre (next to the Central Library) and the Cresset also feature a diverse array of live entertainment and theatrical events, as well as changing exhibitions and various workshops.

 Sacrewell Farm and Country Centre

 Address: Thornhaugh, Near Wansford, Cambridgeshire, PE8 6HJ, England, UK

 Located just over ten minutes away from central Peterborough and to the west, the Sacrewell Farm and Country Centre is the perfect family attraction.
 There are rabbits, shire horses, indoor and outdoor playgrounds, tractor and trailer rides, picnic areas, a working watermill and even a camping site.
 Children are encouraged to pet and feed the animals where possible.
 The Stables Restaurant is on hand for home-cooked meals, while the Three Little Ducks Shop is full of gifts and cuddlies.

 Open hours: daily, mid-February to October - 09:30 to 17:00; November to mid-February - 10:00 to 16:00

-Admission: charge, discounts for children, prices higher between mid-February and October (the high season)
+Admission: charge, discount available for seniors and children between two and 16 years old, children one year and under are free, prices higher between mid-February and October (the high season)